ZiadHatab/multiline-trl-calibration/README.md

 By no means is this a final release.
 There are still functions I need to implement, like shifting the reference plane (now it is in the middle of the Thru standard).
 Also, to re-normalize the calibration impedance... and many other small tweaks.

+Also, I will try to inlcude a more proper documentation...

 ## References

 - [1] Ziad Hatab, Michael Gadringer, Wolfgang Boesch, "Improving the Reliability